 Trees That Count matches the people who want to fund trees, to the people who want to plant trees.
 Pretty simple, really.
-Since 2016 they’ve been busy, with a total tree count of 1,547,885 as at March 2023.
+Since 2016 they’ve been busy, with over 2,000,000 native trees planted so far.

 And many more trees will be funded through this innovative platform.
 It’s made it easier for individuals and businesses to do their bit to make a healthier, greener, and more beautiful New Zealand.
 The charity’s mission now is to ramp up their efforts and see 200 million new native trees planted over the next 10 years.